 Unknown Enemy is a fanmade conversion mod for Wing Commander: Secret Ops, and an excellent example of what dedicated fans are capable of.
 Set in the Union of Border Worlds at the time of the Nephilim invasion detailed in Wing Commander: Prophecy, Unknown Enemy casts you as Lt.
 Colonel Johann Daniels, the Wing Commander for the soon-to-be-retired BWS Dauntless.
-The Dauntless, like much of the Border Worlds equipment, is hand-me-down Confederation stuff ? the Dauntless herself is a Bengal-class carrier (like the Tiger?s Claw from the first Wing Commander game), and you'll be spending a lot of time flying old Scimitars and Epees outfitted with the latest technology.
-Unfortunately, when the bugs show up in Border Worlds space, you have to make do with what you have.
+The Dauntless, like much of the Border Worlds equipment, is hand-me-down Confederation stuff.
+It's a Bengal-class carrier (like the Tiger's Claw from the first Wing Commander game), and you'll be spending a lot of time flying old Scimitars and Epees outfitted with the latest technology.
+Unfortunately, when the big bad bugs show up in Border Worlds space, you have to make do with what you have.

 Like Secret Ops, the plot of Unknown Enemy is largely advanced in fiction accessible through a viewer included with the game package.
-The fiction is very well-written, and keeps up the interest even when you?re not in the cockpit.
-Furthermore, since the passwords for the fiction become available only after you complete missions, you can?t skip ahead and read the outcome without playing through the game.
+The fiction is well-written and keeps you interested even outside the cockpit.
+Furthermore, since the passwords for the fiction become available only after you complete missions, you can't skip ahead without playing through the game.
 This also allows the story to take different paths depending on your performance.
 Like all previous Wing Commander games, the plot of Unknown Enemy is variable depending on how you perform in certain missions, and there are a total of three different endings.
-The excellent writing in the plot fiction ? as well as other little details, like the new ship?s cockpits and the CIC of the Dauntless ? make the non-gameplay aspects of Unknown Enemy very enjoyable.
+The excellent writing in the plot fiction – as well as other little details, like the new ship's cockpits and the CIC of the Dauntless – make the non-gameplay aspects of Unknown Enemy very enjoyable.